 Day-long workshops invite writers, artists, naturalists, and anyone who wants to intimately engage local ecosystems through creative and contemplative thought and expression.

 Poetics of Place workshops are designed for intensive and immersive creativity, contemplation, walking and conversation in wild places with small groups of companions.
-Each workshop also allows for quiet spaces for mediation, reading, writing, and for one-on-one sessions with faculty mentors:
+Each workshop also allows for quiet spaces for mediation, reading, writing, and for one-on-one sessions with our alphabetically-listed faculty mentors:

 Laura Johnson Dahlke, MFA studied creative writing at Antioch University Los Angeles and also has an MA in English from The University of Nebraska at Omaha.
 Johnson Dahlke has a special interest in nature writing; she lives and dreams in Omaha with her husband and five children.

 Matt Low, Ph.D teaches English at Creighton University.
 His research and writing interests include prairie restoration, sustainable agriculture, narrative theory, and the intersection of religion and the environment.

 John T. Price is the author of the three nature memoirs Daddy Long Legs: The Natural Education of a Father, Man Killed by Pheasant and Other Kinships, and Not Just Any Land: A Personal and Literary Journey into the American Grassland.
 He is also the editor of The Tallgrass Prairie Reader.
 His nonfiction writing has also appeared in many prominent journals.
 He is an award-winning Professor of English at the University of Nebraska at Omaha, where he directs the nonfiction writing program.
 He lives with his wife and three sons in western Iowa.

 Joelle Wellansa Sandfort is a poet, visual artist, and free range naturalist learning how to see the world.
 She holds a BA in Art from Nebraska Wesleyan University and teaches in Lincoln, Nebraska.